sp3p3x/stegallofit/readme.md

 # stegallofit

-A tool that makes steg analysis easy by putting all the tools in one place.
+A GUI tool that makes steg analysis easy by putting all the tools in one place.

 ## TODO: